nrasel/blog-backend-assignment/README.md

 2. Authentication and Authorization 🔒

--Authentication:
+* Authentication:

-  * Users must log in to create, update, or delete blogs.
+  - Users must log in to create, update, or delete blogs.

--Authorization:
+* Authorization:

-  * Admin and User roles are secured and differentiated.
+  - Admin and User roles are secured and differentiated.

 3. Blog API 📚